 Hendrik has spent his career focused on removing waste in the built environment.
 He has led teams of engineers, consultants and data scientists working to create healthier, more efficient buildings.
 Hendrik spends his free time chasing his two young daughters around the garden.

 Spencer brings more than 27 years of critical operations experience focused on energy EcoDistricts and data centers.
 He has a record of program development meeting goals and mission that includes business development, transition management, operations and maintenance planning.
 Spencer is married with two daughters.
 He spends his free time enjoying family and golf.

-Courtney has worked for almost two decades on innovation and clean technology.
+Courtney has worked for two decades on innovation and clean technology.
 She was a technical advisor on climate to the UN, led the impact investment team at Vulcan, and ran one of the first transactive energy companies.
 She is an avid rock climber, hiker, traveler and sits on the boards of OikoCredit U.S. and the Carbon Leadership Forum.

 Sam has been building, integrating, and implementing applications for over 20 years, in a number of industries including energy, telecommunications, and retail across multiple geographies.
 He is passionate about creating teams where people thrive and achieve great things.
 Sam lives in Seattle with his partner and two daughters whom he loves spending time with in the amazing Pacific Northwest.

 Easan has deep experience developing novel hardware and software applications at the National Renewable Energy Laboratory (NREL), SunEdison, and a solar financing startup he co-founded.
 In his free time, he enjoys exploring the Rocky Mountains with his wife, two daughters, and their energetic lab.